Brain scans could predict who will resist OCD treatment

 Summary

-This study aims to find brain activity and thinking patterns that can predict which people with obsessive-compulsive disorder (OCD) will not respond well to standard treatments.
-Researchers will use brain scans and cognitive tests to compare 100 participants with OCD to healthy controls.
+This study aims to find brain activity patterns and thinking skills that can predict which people with obsessive-compulsive disorder (OCD) will not respond well to standard treatments.
+Researchers will use brain scans and cognitive tests in 100 participants with OCD and compare them to healthy controls.
 The goal is to personalize care by identifying treatment-resistant profiles early.

 Disclaimer